-87 Legislation Online, Criminal Code of the Republic of Albania, 27 January 1995 the Criminal Code provides that: "Persons affected by criminal offenses related to the trafficking of a person may benefit from the release of the punishment, the commission of criminal offenses during the period of trafficking and the measure who was forced to commit those acts or unlawful inactions ".
+'Albanian legislation provides for the exclusion of victims of trafficking from punishment, rather than prosecution.
+Specifically, Article 52/a paragraph 2 of the Criminal Code provides that: "Persons affected by criminal offenses related to the trafficking of a person may benefit from the release of the punishment, the commission of criminal offenses during the period of trafficking and the measure who was forced to commit those acts or unlawful inactions".
 [T]here is practically no criminal prosecution against victims of trafficking for the acts they are forced to commit for trafficking purposes.
-The body's process argues that the victim should not be prosecuted for violations committed because of the trafficking since the will of the victim is damaged and subjective is missing in the commission of the criminal offense.'89
+The body's process argues that the victim should not be prosecuted for violations committed because of the trafficking since the will of the victim is damaged and subjective is missing in the commission of the criminal offense."